thecog19/covid-who-downloader/README.md

 # Requirements
 We use beautiful soup for parsing and crossrefapi for resolving the DOI.

 `pip3 install bf4`
 `pip3 install crossrefapi`

+We use pdfkit to convert websites that do not offer pdf downloads into pdfs.
+`sudo apt-get install wkhtmltopdf`
+`pip3 install pdfkit`